SwitchbackTech/compass/docs/backend/flow.gcal.sync.md

 5. Compass updates its DB with the response from GCal API

 - It does not attempt to filter out the events that it already updated based on `origin`, because doing so breaks when the user updates an event that was created in Compass and updated in GCal
   - This is because the event will have `origin` of `compass`, but be changed in GCal, and thus should be synced.
-So, simpling excluding those events unfortunately doesn't work
+So, simply excluding those events unfortunately doesn't work

 User **deletes** event in **Compass**: